MannyKayy/coursera-getting-and-cleaning-data-project/CodeBook.md

 Getting and Cleaning Data : CodeBook
 ====================================

-This codebook describes the processes carried out to on the "Human Activity Recognition Using Smartphones Dataset Version 1.0" through the 'run_analysis.R' script.
+This codebook describes the processes carried out on the "Human Activity Recognition Using Smartphones Dataset Version 1.0" through the 'run_analysis.R' script.

 Project Objectives